Antimilitarism

 It Shoots Further Than He Dreams.
 Antimilitarist cartoon by John F. Knott.
 First published in March 1918.

-Antimilitarism (also spelt anti-militarism) is a doctrine that opposes war, relying heavily on a critical theory of imperialism and was an explicit goal of the First and Second International.
+Antimilitarism (also spelt anti-militarism) is a doctrine that opposes militarism.
 Whereas pacifism is the doctrine that disputes (especially between countries) should be settled without recourse to violence, Paul B. Miller defines anti-militarism as "ideology and activities...aimed at reducing the civil power of the military and ultimately, preventing international war".
 Cynthia Cockburn defines an anti-militarist movement as one opposed to "military rule, high military expenditure or the imposition of foreign bases in their country".
 Martin Ceadel points out that anti-militarism is sometimes equated with pacificism—general opposition to war or violence, except in cases where force is deemed necessary to advance the cause of peace.

 Distinction between antimilitarism and pacifism

 Pacifism is the belief that disputes between nations can and should be settled peacefully.
 It is the opposition to war and the use of violence as a means of settling disputes.
 It can include the refusal to participate in military action.

-Antimilitarism does not reject war in all circumstances, but rejects the belief or desire to maintain a large and strong military organization in aggressive preparedness for war.
+Antimilitarism, relying heavily on a critical theory of imperialism, does not reject war in all circumstances, but rejects the belief or desire to maintain a large and strong military organization in aggressive preparedness for war.